Skip to content

 Hospital Cover premiums could be set to rise, due to a ‘health tax’ introduced in NSW this week.

-This week the NSW Government introduced laws to force private health insurers to pay the correct rate for single rooms in public hospitals.
-The government says that some private health insurers have not been paying the correct rate, with the four largest insurers (HCF, Bupa, Medibank and nib) among those underpaying.
+The NSW Government has introduced laws to force private health insurers to pay the correct rate for single rooms in public hospitals.
+The government says some private health insurers have not been paying the correct rate, with the four largest insurers (HCF, Bupa, Medibank and nib) among those underpaying.
 Around one in five public hospital beds is occupied by someone with private health insurance.

-Industry body Private Healthcare Australia says this health tax will force insurers to charge higher premiums, with the cost of Silver Hospital Cover predicted to rise by as much as $114 per year.
+Industry body Private Healthcare Australia says that if the laws are passed, insurers will be forced to charge higher premiums, with the cost of Silver Hospital Cover predicted to rise by as much as $114 per year.

 “Sixty-five per cent of people with private health insurance have a taxable income of $90,000 or less,” says Private Healthcare Australia CEO Dr Rachel David.
 “They cannot take another financial hit during a cost-of-living crisis.
 No other state in NSW taxes health insurance like this.
 This will make NSW the most expensive state in Australia to hold health cover.”